 - Flights.
 It’s safer to book both international and domestic flights, as well as other means of transportation, ahead.

 - Colosseum.
 Even though seeing fewer crowds, the Colosseum is still one of the most popular sights in Rome so it’s never really empty.
-If you want to save time, I recommend booking your ticket online or directly a private tour inclusive of skip-the-line entrance.
+If you want to save time, I recommend booking your ticket online or directly a private tour inclusive of the skip-the-line entrance.

 - Vatican Museums.
 Pretty much the same applies to the Vatican Museums, fewer queues but still queues.
 So, if you are planning to visit, I definitely recommend booking online a fast-track entrance or a private tour.